 ALSO READEuro zone manufacturing PMI 53.7 vs 53.3 forecast Euro zone economy sparkles, lights way for ECB pull-back European Central Bank keeps money taps open, nods to euro zone recovery A disintegrating Union?
 In blow to UK, European Union rejects leeway for financial traders from tax avoidance rules

+"Greece has made progress, the last figures are positive.
 But the government has not yet fulfilled all the agreements," he said.